 Once immediate health and safety concerns have been addressed, the St Augustine's staff member must take steps to report the incident, suspicion or disclosure of child abuse as soon as practicable.
-Failure to report physical and sexual child abuse may amount to a criminal offence (refer to Failure to disclose).
+Failure to report physical and sexual child abuse may amount to a criminal offence.